J.P. Morgan Reserve Card: History

 The card was launched in September 2009, following the 2008 financial crisis, for J.P.
-Morgan's ultra-high-net-worth clients.
+Morgan's high-net-worth individual clients.
 Its original name, the Palladium Card, reflected the card's composition: minted out of a brass alloy, laser-engraved, and plated with metal palladium.
 The card was re-branded as the J.P.
 Morgan Reserve Card in September 2016.
 Bloomberg described the Palladium Card as the "card for the 1% of the 1%".
 Clients of J.P.
 Morgan who are invited to carry the card must have a reported minimum of US$10 million in assets under management (AUM) with the private bank.
 The firm declined to confirm this figure as part of their eligibility requirements.
-There are only 5,000 Palladium card holders worldwide.
+There are roughly 5,000 J.P.
+Morgan Reserve cardholders worldwide.

 Physical specifications

-The Reserve Card was one of the first U.S. credit cards to adopt EMV smart chip technology.
-With its 23-karat gold construction and palladium plating, the card weighs 1 ounce or 28.35 grams, five times the weight of a conventional plastic credit card and twice the weight of the titanium constructed American Express Centurion Card.
-The value of the materials used to construct the card is $1,000.
+The J.P.
+Morgan Reserve Card was one of the first U.S. credit cards to adopt EMV smart chip technology.
+With its brass construction and palladium plating, the card weighs 1 ounce or 28.35 grams, five times the weight of a conventional plastic credit card and twice the weight of the titanium constructed American Express Centurion Card.